yugu-stat/yugu-stat.github.io/_pages/research.md

 Grants
 ======
-1. Hong Kong RGC-ECS Grant 27303624 (PI)
-   - Project title: Joint analysis of interval-censored multi-state data, longitudinal data, and competing risks data
+1. Hong Kong RGC-ECS Grant 27303624 (PI, 2025 -- 2027).
+"Joint analysis of interval-censored multi-state data, longitudinal data, and competing risks data".
-   - Period: 01/01/2025 -- 12/31/2027
-   - Amount: 831,657 HKD
-1. HKU Seed Fund for Basic Research for New Staff (PI)
-   - Project title: Statistical theory and methods for transfer learning in high-dimensional survival analysis
+1. HKU Seed Fund for Basic Research for New Staff (PI, 2024 -- 2026).
+"Statistical theory and methods for transfer learning in high-dimensional survival analysis".
-   - Period: 08/01/2024 -- 07/31/2026
-   - Amount: 150,000 HKD